jkbhagatio/mini/readme.md

 - Behavioral and/or environmental (meta)data

-**mini** performs the following steps to find interpretable neural signatures that underlie behavioral and/or environmental features (referred to collectively as *natural* features)
+**NLDisco** performs the following steps to find interpretable neural signatures that underlie behavioral and/or environmental features (referred to collectively as *natural* features)

 1. Trains an MSAE to reconstruct the neural data